Shut In (2022 film): Production

 Producers Dallas Sonnier and Amanda Presmyk acquired the film's script in 2018 from screenwriter Melanie Toast.
 Toast's screenplay was featured on the 2019 Black List.
 The film was initially slated to be produced by New Line Cinema with Jason Bateman attached as the director.
 After a period of stasis, the film's option expired and Sonnier opted to take it to The Daily Wire.

 The Daily Wire revealed Vincent Gallo's casting in the film on December 1, 2021.
-This marks Gallo's first feature-film role since 2013.
-His last role was as Harold Marcus in Human Trust.
+This marks Gallo's first feature-film role since 2013, when he played Harold Marcus in Human Trust.

 Reception

-Critical response

-Conservative reviewer Christian Toto gave the film a score of 3 out of 4, saying that "Shut In lacks the visceral thrills of some invasion films, but it more than compensates with a heart-tugging redemption arc and the return of an electric star."
-Randy Myers of The Mercury News gave the film a score of 2.5 out of 4, saying that it "doesn't redefine the genre by any means but it's a polished exercise in confined terror with a very nasty bite to it."
-Alan Ng of Film Threat wrote: "D.J.
-Caruso masterfully orchestrates this symphony of suspense, albeit a twenty-piece symphony, but a symphony nonetheless."
+Conservative reviewer Christian Toto gave the film a score of three out of four, saying: "Shut In lacks the visceral thrills of some invasion films, but it more than compensates with a heart-tugging redemption arc and the return of an electric star."
+Randy Myers of The Mercury News gave the film a score of 2.5 out of four, saying that it "doesn't redefine the genre by any means but it's a polished exercise in confined terror with a very nasty bite to it."
+Alan Ng of Film Threat wrote: "D. J. Caruso masterfully orchestrates this symphony of suspense, albeit a twenty-piece symphony, but a symphony nonetheless."

 John Semley of The New Republic was more critical, calling the film "dull" and writing: "for all its desperate edginess—drugs, guns, the implicit threat of a child being assaulted, the casting of Vincent Gallo, etc.—it plays like a moralizing Sunday school sermon."
-Cath Clarke of The Guardian gave it 2 out of 5 stars, calling it "a film with some excruciatingly wooden acting – though not by Gallo, whose presence makes every scene he's in about seven times more interesting."
+Cath Clarke of The Guardian gave it two out of five stars, calling it "a film with some excruciatingly wooden acting – though not by Gallo, whose presence makes every scene he's in about seven times more interesting."